 Grief is painful, and can be combined with many other emotions that may seem erratic.
 The length of time one grieves depends on the severity of the loss; it can be weeks or months for the loss of a job, for example.
-One study suggests that intense grief due to the loss of a loved one typically peaks at around 4 months and then quickly begins to subside over a two-year period (reference link).
-If the emotional pain associated with grief does not begin to ease in a matter of months then the person who is grieving is likely stuck in one or more of these states of grief:
+One study suggests that intense grief due to the loss of a loved one typically peaks at around 4 months and then quickly begins to subside over a two-year period (cambridge.org).
+If the emotional pain associated with grief does not begin to ease in a matter of months then the person who is grieving is likely stuck in one or more of the states of grief.

 Other Correlations for Grief in Chinese Medicine

 The energetic organ system associated with fear is the Kidney.
 Another indication of Kidney Deficiency combined with a Metal Element imbalance is an irrational feat of death as the Lung and the Kidney energetic organ systems are very closely bound according to Chinese medicine.